leoCottret/web-plugins/keep_working/README.md

- - a web plugin to limit the time on websites you feel are waisting your time
+ - a web plugin to limit the time on websites you feel are wasting your time
 # DEMO
 - Click on the plugin icon, you get a pop up